Parallelisation of partial differential equations via representation theory

 satisfies \meeq{ Q^\top Q = \pr({ }), \ccr Q^\top Q = \pr({ }). } In other words, we have block-diagonalised the representation associated with permutation matrices to two irreducible representations of smaller dimension:

-A number of algorithms based using group theoretical considerations (character tables, cosets, etc.) \cite{DixonComputeReps,serre1977linear,hymabaccus2020decomposing,puschel2002decomposing}.
-However, an algorithm built using only numerical linear algebra techniques was introduced in \cite{SOSymGroup} that can compute the matrix $Q$ directly from generators of the representation.
+A number of algorithms \addition{exist based on} group theoretical considerations (character tables, cosets, etc.) \cite{DixonComputeReps,serre1977linear,hymabaccus2020decomposing,puschel2002decomposing}.
+However, an algorithm built using only numerical linear algebra\footnote{\addition{This algorithm can be viewed as a generalisation of the approach used in \cite{cohen2016group} for building Equivariant Neural Networks, which computed equivariant bases by computing the columns of $Q$ associated with the trivial representation.}} was introduced in \cite{SOSymGroup} that can compute the matrix $Q$ directly from generators of the representation.
 This was shown only for the symmetric group though the result \cite[Theorem 2]{SOSymGroup} translates to other groups which we outline now.
 Essentially the idea mimics an approach for computing eigenvectors of a matrix $A \in \bbR^{n \times n}$ via a nullspace computation.
 That is, if a (known) eigenvalue $\lambda_k$ has (unknown) multiplicity $a_k$, a basis of eigenvectors $\bfu_k^{(1)}, \ldots, \bfu_k^{(a_k)} \in \bbR^n$ can be computed by finding a basis for solutions to